How to Keep Books for a Small Business

 You will need to create a supplier account to record this information and allow you to track to who you owe money.
 These financial records will provide you with a way to show money moved from the business bank account to the supplier.

-Business owners need to keep a good credit record to continue to buy goods and services that keep them in business.
+Business owners need to keep a good credit record so that they can continue to buy goods and services that keep them to stay in business.

 9. Be strict about monitoring cash flow (reconcile bank account)

-Small business owners are concerned with business growth and cash flow for daily activities.
+Small business owners are concerned with business growth and keeping cash flowing for daily activities.
 Initially, you need as much money as possible available to keep functioning.

 One consideration will be whether you can wait for the money to come in, and how long you will be able to wait before the bank account runs dry.